Environment and classical channels in categorical quantum mechanics: Classical structures

 A \em dagger compact category \em \cite{AC2} is a dagger symmetric monoidal category in which each object $A$ comes with two morphisms $\eta_A: \II\to A^*\otimes A$ and $\epsilon_A:A\otimes A^*\to\II$ which satisfy certain equations.
-In this paper we take all our objects to be \em self-dual\em, that is, $A=A^*$.\footnote{\bR A detailed study of the coherences for this situation is in \cite{SelingerSelfDual}.\e} Graphically, we represent $\eta_A$ as: we take $\epsilon_A$ to be its dagger, and the equations that govern $\eta_A$ and $\epsilon_A$ are: \begin{remark} The results in this paper can be extended to the case of non-self-dual compact structures, by relying on the results in \cite{CPaqPer}.
-This would, for example, be required when considering all three complementary measurements on a qubit. \end{remark}
+In this paper we take all our objects to be \em self-dual\em, that is, $A=A^*$.\footnote{A detailed study of the coherences for this situation is in \cite{SelingerSelfDual}.} Graphically, we represent $\eta_A$ as: